Osteopetrosis is also called stone bone or marble bone disease. It is also known by the name of Albers-Schönberg disease.

 Other, rare forms that have been described are lethal, transient, postinfectious and acquired.
 A distinct form of osteopetrosis that occurs in association with renal tubular acidosis and cerebral calcification due to carbonic anhydrase isoenzyme II deficiency is also described.

 [For details on bone physiology and remodeling, please refer to Bone Anatomy and Physiology]

-Osteoblasts are bone forming cells fibroblastic origin.
+Osteoblasts are the bone-forming cells of fibroblastic origin.
 Extracellular matrix surrounds some osteoblasts, which become osteocytes.

 Osteoclasts are derived from the monocyte/macrophage lineage.
-Osteoclasts can tightly attach to the bone matrix and causes solubilization of the bone mineral.
+Osteoclasts can tightly attach to the bone matrix and cause solubilization of the bone mineral.

 Bone modeling is the process by which the marrow cavity expands as the bone grows in diameter.
 Remodeling involves the removal of bone tissue from a preexisting bone and replacement by newly synthesized bone.